 Be sure to sit a couple of feet away with your back to them during this method.

-- Flash fry mini burger shapes in olive oil (See video above)
+- Flash fry mini burger shapes in a dry non stick pan (See video above)

 - Sit on the floor at arm’s length with your back to your dog, concentrating on something else, like a book

-- Without looking, put a flash-fried morsel next to your dog
+- Without looking, pop a flash-fried morsel next to your dog

-- Ensure they don’t need to move too far from their place of comfort and security
+- Ensure they don’t need to move too much and it is place less than neck stretch distance

 - Over the coming days, you will be able to pop a morsel a little further away from them, so they have to stretch their neck to reach it